 P.D.C.
-Harrington: In answer to that, Commander-in-Chief, Brother askell is not registered Haskell is not registered.
+Harrington: In answer to that, Commander-in-Chie, Break Haskell is not registered.

-P.C.-in-C. Heacock: Commander-in-Chief, you mean that your Counselor is not a member of your Encampment?
-It seems to me that I could inquire through you as to when? inquire through you as to why?
+P.C.-in-C. Heacock: Commander-in-Chief, you mean that your Counsel is not a member of your Encampment?
+It seems to me to I could inquire through you as to when? inquire through you as to why?

-C.-in-C. Wheeler: He's right here; I'll let him answer.
+C.in-C. Wheeler: He's right here; I'll let him answer.

-National Counselor, P.C.-in-C. William Haskell: Brothers, I'm in a ticklish position, but I think I can make it clear.
+Neteral Counselor, P.C.-in-C. William Haskell: Brothers, I'm in a tick-"I position, but I think I can make it clear.

-(Brother Haskell then explained at length that he was appointed to a committee of the New England Regional Association opposing the increase in the registration fee, and it was agreed that their members would not register at the National Encampment, but since he had attended the Council of Administration meeting on Sunday, August 14.
+Bother Haskell then explained at length that he was appointed to a com ittee of the New England Regional Association opposing the inse in the registration fee, and it was agreed that their members rould not register at the National Encampment, but since he had attended the Council of Administration meeting on Sunday, August 14.
 1977 and understood why the increase was necessary, the New England delegation had been released to do as they wished.
 Brother Haskell said that he could not register until after he explained why he had not registered, but that he now felt that he had done his part both to the New England Regional Association and as Massachusetts Department Secretary and that he would register before this session was over.)